NinjaBearStudioTech/Documentation/Writerside/topics/bot/advanced_topics/bot_advanced_threat_manager.md

 weighting, normalization, and awareness contribution.
 As a result, **threat can be tuned per perception archetype** and blended naturally with other sensory inputs.

-> The Threat Sense must be registered in the bot’s Sense Configuration.
+> The Threat Sense must be registered in the bot's Sense Configuration.
 It is handled as any other sense by the Perception System.
 {style="note"}

+You can send one-off Threat events, using the static function provided by the Threat Sense class.
+This function can be used natively or in Blueprints, and it's useful to trigger external, specific events that are supposed to **force threat** like a "_taunt_".

 ## Threat Modifier Interface